0xabe-io/0xabe-io.github.io/_posts/2015-11-01-remote-iOS-app-debugging-from-linux.md

 Here is what you need:

-* a jailbroken iOS device (I used an iOS 9.0.2 one) with OpenSSH isntalled
+* a jailbroken iOS device (I used an iOS 9.0.2 one) with OpenSSH installed
 * an OS X installation with Xcode for the `debugserver` (iOS equivalent of `gdbserver`)
 * that fancy USB proprietary cable
 * your favorite Linux installation

-#Getting debugserver
+# Getting debugserver

 This part is taken from that [guide][debugserver].